Minimal model of self-organized clusters with phase transitions in ecological communities: The general phase diagram

 which reaches maximum near (recall that $z$ has to be rational at any finite $S$)

 This matches with the simulation results for $K=4$.

-Note that the choice of $z$ does not fix the cluster pattern up to translations, since in Eq. \eqref{eq:transfer} there is still one more free parameter, namely either $x$ or $y$.
-On the other hand, since we have $x+y=z$, the total abundance or the value of the Lyapunov function $E$ is always a fixed multiple of $z$, independent of $x$ or $y$.
+Note that the choice of $z$ does not fully fix the cluster pattern up to translations, since as seen in Appendix \ref{sec:alpha1/2analysis} there is still one more free parameter determining the boundary abundances of the clusters.
+On the other hand, the total abundance or the value of the Lyapunov function $E$ is fixed by $z$ as in Eq. \eqref{eq:alpha1/2biomass}.
 Therefore, the set of local minima of $E$ at $\alpha=1/2$ are highly degenerate and characterized by a rational number $z$ only.
 Such structure of commensurate phases \cite{CommensuratePhases} at the ground states is known in statistical mechanics.
 An example is the 1D Ising model with long-range antiferromagnetic interactions \cite{DevilStaircase}, in which the ground states are characterized by rational magnetization.
-On the other hand, if neglecting the free parameter $x$ or $y$, here the total number of stable fixed points drops significantly and becomes polynomial in $S$ instead.
+On the other hand, if neglecting the free parameter for boundary abundances, here the total number of stable fixed points drops significantly and becomes polynomial in $S$ instead.
 Counting the solutions of Eq. \eqref{eq:zCondition} and their corresponding translations of patterns, we see that the number of stable fixed points grows asymptotically as $O(S^2)$.

 The phase transition can also be understood in terms of symmetries of the community.
 The interaction network has a translational symmetry $i\rightarrow i+1$ in species space, while as we have seen so far, the final states of the community away from the critical point generically break the translational symmetry completely.
 On the other hand, at the critical point the cluster patterns retain some part of the translational symmetry in terms of the uniform patterns in gap sizes and maximum abundance across clusters.
 Such symmetry enhancement is the hallmark of phase transitions.